-Something we hear a lot of in our Time Management Workshops is people’s dread of their morning routine.
-People are daunted and dismayed by all the things they have to do; what with the emails, the daily commute, getting themselves, and often others, organized, it can regularly be a hectic and stressful start to the day.
+Something we hear a lot of in our Time Management Workshops is how you dread your morning routine.
+You are daunted and dismayed by all the things you have to do.
+What with the emails, the daily commute, getting themselves, and often others, organized, it is a stressful start to your day.
 At Think Productive North America we like to practice what we preach and try to make the most of each morning.
-Becuase it sets us up for the rest of the day, getting the right start is essential.
+Because it sets us up for the rest of the day, getting the right start is essential.

 Wake Up Early

 We believe that time is a precious asset.
 We focus on how to use it best in our Time Management Training.
 It’s often the case that people complain about ‘not having enough time’ in the day.
 Very often they aren’t making an active effort to make better use of it.
 We are all given the same number of hours each day and it’s up to us how we decide to use them.
 By waking up earlier, you will not only have more control over your morning routine, but more opportunities to do the things that matter to you.
 Or perhaps to do the things you don’t get a chance to at other times throughout the day.

 Start gradually to try and wake up earlier, perhaps 15 minutes a week.
 By the end of the month, your body will have adapted to waking an hour earlier giving you time for the things that are important to you.
 You may need to adapt your bedtime routine to fit this new habit, but everyone is different.
 Go on, try being a morning person.

 Prepare things the Night Before